 Do this before buying a paint sample because you’ll more than likely wind up saving yourself time and money.
-You can see in the pictures above that the same color looks different depending on the lighting.
-The left side looks like more brown while the right side looks more gray.
+You can see in the pictures below that the same color looks different depending on the lighting.
+The left side looks more brown while the right side looks more gray.

 The underlying colors will change in different lighting.
-I would advise not to ask a paint associate what pigment colors are used to tint a specific color because knowing that information will not help you determine the undertones or help you in any way.
+I would advise not to ask a paint associate what pigment colors are used to tint a specific color because knowing that information will not help you determine the undertones or help you in any other way.
 One color can have 20+ formulations.

 Sometimes the undertones will be listed on the back of the paint chip.
 It just depends on the paint company.
 But ultimately, you’re going to pick a paint that looks best in that specific room/area.
 Not because it has a certain “undertone”.

 I would also highly recommend looking at the color chip or sample board at different times of the day because sunlight and shade can also affect the look of the color, depending on how many sources of natural lighting you have.

 Another way to determine the underlying colors is by looking at the darkest shade on the paint chip card.
 For example, the paint swatch below shows the same color family.
 It’s showing you the variation of the color from lightest to darkest.